gmh5225/raminspect/README.md

 You should be able to run the `firefox_search` example if you have Firefox installed.
 To do so, start by opening an instance of Firefox and typing "Old search text" in the search bar.
 If all goes well, when you run the example as root using the command `sudo cargo run --example firefox_search --release`, it should be replaced with "New search text", although you will probably have to click on the search bar again in order for it to render the new text.

-## A Note about Memory Allocation and Shell Injection
+## A Note about Memory Allocation and Shellcode Injection

 The find and replace functionality is available with or without the kernel module, but if you want to inject shellcode or allocate new buffers you must build and load the prerequisite kernel module first.
 You can do this by installing your distros' kernel headers package, performing a `git clone` and then running the following commands in the `kern_module` subfolder of the repository (if the build fails for some reason please file an issue):